Monumento a la Revolución: Legislative building

+Monument

-The Mexican architect Carlos Obregón Santacilia proposed converting the abandoned structure into a monument to the heroes of the Mexican Revolution.
-After this was approved, the structure began its eclectic Art Deco and Mexican socialist realism conversion, building over the existing cupola structure of the Palacio Legislativo Federal (Federal Legislative Palace).
+The structure remained unfinished for twenty-five years, until the presidency of Lázaro Cárdenas, when Mexican architect Carlos Obregón Santacilia proposed converting the abandoned shell of the dome into a monument to the heroes of the Mexican Revolution.
+After this was approved, the structure began its eclectic Art Deco and Mexican socialist realism conversion, building over the existing cupola structure.
 Mexican sculptor Oliverio Martínez designed four stone sculpture groups for the monument, with Francisco Zúñiga as one of his assistants.
+Work was completed in 1938.

 The structure also functions as a mausoleum for the heroes of the Mexican Revolution of 1910, Francisco I. Madero, Francisco "Pancho" Villa, Venustiano Carranza, Plutarco Elías Calles, and Lázaro Cárdenas.
 Revolutionary general Emiliano Zapata is not buried in the monument, but rather in Cuautla, Morelos.
 The Zapata family has resisted the Mexican government's efforts to relocate Zapata's remains to the monument.